Why Chinese sellers need German VAT (fast)

 This is the single biggest cost trap for Chinese sellers.
 Many providers market "fiscal representation" services specifically to Chinese Amazon sellers, implying it's a German legal requirement.
 It is not.
 Germany does not require fiscal representation for Chinese (or any other non-EU) companies for standard VAT compliance.

 The providers charging €1,000–€3,000/year for fiscal rep are offering a service Germany does not require.
-A licensed Steuerberater acting as your tax agent under §3 StBerG is sufficient.
-See our detailed breakdown.
+A licensed tax advisor acting as your tax agent under §3 StBerG is sufficient.
+See our fiscal representation guide.

 Finanzamt Berlin-Neukölln: the office for Chinese companies